 Object-oriented organization pattern.
 Establishing relations between “objects” (which are data pieces developers operate) is made possible because of the special “grammar” Java employs.
 In it, you define both the structure of data you use as well as its function.
 Due to this characteristic, you can not only create new code but also rehash legacy code to be further employed as a part of other programs.
 Besides, such architecture allows for the concealment of sensitive data and prevents errors in project organization workflow.

 Multithreading support.
 While coding, programmers deal with threads as minimal processing units.
 Switching between several of them takes time because they share the same memory room.
-With Java, you can run multiple threads at once and make a faster headway on the project.
+With Java, you can run multiple threads at once and make faster headway on the project.

 Distributed character.
 Among all Java pros, this one is a premium time-saver.
-Since a software product is the brainchild of numerous experts, they cooperate a lot working on it by using the same data and tools.
-Java allows for sharing whatever resources you need over multiple endpoints, which speeds up the development radically.
+Since a software product is the brainchild of numerous experts, they cooperate a lot in working on it by using the same data and tools.
+Java allows for sharing whatever resources you need over multiple endpoints, which speeds up development radically.

 Platform independence.
 Thanks to Java Virtual Machine, you can build a program once and then run it on any operating system (Android, Windows, or even iOS).
 The support of the Machine is necessary to translate such a program into a platform-irrelevant bytecode.

 A broad choice of APIs.
 One can’t create a piece of software without being able to involve different utilities, databases, and third-party tools.
 APIs provided by Java enable such connections, keeping communication channels between all of them open.